outbe/outbe-l2-contracts/docs/adrs/0003-tribute-draft.md

 # Context

-A Tribute Draft (TD) is an immutable, content-addressed aggregate built from multiple Consumption Units (CUs) for a single owner and worldwide day on L2.
+A Tribute Draft (TD) is an immutable, content-addressed aggregate built from multiple Consumption Units (CUs) for a single owner and worldwide day.
 Tribute Drafts provide a user-facing, pre-tribute artifact that summarizes the settlement amounts for the selected day and currency, while preserving provenance via linked CU hashes.

-This document describes the on-chain logic and data requirements for the L2 Tribute Draft registry implemented by the upgradeable smart contract TributeDraftUpgradeable.
+This document describes the on-chain logic and data requirements for the Tribute Draft registry implemented by the upgradeable smart contract `TributeDraftUpgradeable`.

 ## Goals